orlross/placental_eclock_jal/README.md

 Compared to our data, all of those epigenetic clocks contains missing cpgs.
 One idea to deal with this trouble was to imputed missing cpgs with the mean of cpgs included in original dataset.

+## The construction of the epigenetic clock

+First all beta values were transformed into M-values.
+Then an EWAS was conducted to shortlisted CpGs associated with gestational age.
+Then a Lasso regression was performed.
+A sensitivity analysis (as) was conduction with gestational age estimated by ultrasound.